Hiking & Nature Walks

 Great view of Northern Presidentials.
 Trail starts opposite The Dana Place on Rt 16.
 At first fairly level, then moderately steep.
 3 miles, 2 hours, & 30 mins.

-Hampton Inn & Suites – 3 Nights $239 total (Not per night) – Includes Indoor water park
+Hampton Inn & Suites – 3 Nights $239 total (Not per night) – Includes indoor water park and complimentary hot and cold breakfast buffet.

 - Jan